FredHutch/data-science-examples/data-analysis/Jupyter Notebooks/Scikit_Kmeans_Iris_Example/README.md

 # Iris Classification with Scikit-Learn's K-Means Implementation

-This is intended to be an example data analysis project contained within a Jupyter notebook.
+This is an example data analysis project written in Python and contained within a Jupyter notebook.
 It is built from the standard [Fred Hutch template](https://github.com/FredHutch/wiki-templates/tree/master/DataAnalysis-Python-Template), and follows the [coding standards](https://sciwiki.fredhutch.org/scicomputing/software_standards/) prescribed by Fred Hutch.

-Data and additional docs are provided via URL and not saved to the project directory.
+Data and additional documentation are provided via URL and not saved to the project directory.
 For your own purposes, we recommend using permanent web links or saving data in a local or back-up location, as results can be impacted by broken or updated links.

 ## Project Background